Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Results}

-The performance for the dilated convolutional model and the baseline model is displayed in Figure \ref{fig:input_segment_length}.
-The performance of both models increases with input segment length.
-Note that the variability in the baseline model also increases with increasing input segment length (e.g., at 20 seconds, the accuracy ranged from 50\% to 100\%, revealing major inter-subject differences).
-The effect of both model type and input segment length were significant (coefficients: 0.080 and 0.015 , p $\leq 10^{-9}$ and p $\leq 10^{-9}$ respectively).
+The performance for the dilated convolutional model and all baseline models is displayed in Figure \ref{fig:input_segment_length}.
+The performance of all models increases with input segment length.
+Note that the variability in the decoder baseline model also increases with increasing input segment length (e.g., at 20 seconds, the accuracy ranged from 60\% to 100\%, revealing major inter-subject differences).
+The effect of both model type and input segment length were significant (p $\leq 10^{-4}$ and p $\leq 10^{-15}$ respectively).
+Further comparison within the model types with the Tukey's test revealed that the performance of all models was significantly different (p $\leq 0.001$)